If you like ancient ruins and natural wonders of the world, then you’ll have a blast with these fun things to do in Pamukkale.

 But, on our last trip to Turkey, we didn’t visit Pamukkale as the travertines had been damaged by mass tourism.

-Hotels had been built on the summit and were diverting the water to fill their swimming pools, damaging the white cliffs and making them dirty.
+Pamukkale hotels had been built on the summit.
+And were diverting the water to fill their swimming pools, damaging the white cliffs and making them dirty.

 We weren’t going to contribute to that.